mrbumpy409/SoundFont-Spec-Test/README.md

 ### Test #1: Volume envelope

 This test uses all six envelope stages, each lasting exactly 1 second.
-The stages are delay, attack, hold, decay, sustain, and release.
+The stages are *delay*, *attack*, *hold*, *decay*, *sustain*, and *release*.
 The attack should be a convex curve, while the remaining envelope stages should all be linear.
 Note that viewing these stages on a waveform view in dB, the attack will appear linear, and the other phases will appear concave.
 The test starts with a click.
 You should hear the note's volume change according to the following envelope shape:

             ____
            /    \